rgsphilip/eco-up-pdx/README.md

 * Scoped the project: originally, I planned to have a back end where users could log in to keep a gamified journal of their successes in reducing their impact.
 This might still happen (perhaps written as a mobile app in React Native), but will not be part of the PSU OSS 2017 work.

+* Wrote initial bar graph component for React with a little CSS that is easy to reuse (see BarGraph.js and BarSegment.js).

 ### Work to do still:

-* Write bar graph component for React to achieve the desired user interaction (targeting completion in week 4).
-UPDATE: Partially complete (see BarGraph.js and BarSegment.js).
-Still to-do: CSS styling, image overlays, text.
+* Write more CSS styling, image overlay, and some fancy animations for the bar graph component (targeting completion in week 4).

 * Write 'panel' component for displaying information to users (targeting completion in week 5).